 Oral Health

-Bad breath (or halitosis) is one of the first signs that pet owners may notice, but oral disease in cats and dogs can start as early as one year of age.
-By the age of three, 80% of dogs and 70% of cats have developed gum disease which ultimately will turn into periodontal disease.
-This will cause an immense amount of bacteria to build up not only on the teeth themselves, but will also allow bacteria to circulate throughout the bloodstream ultimately effecting vital internal organs.
+Bad breath (halitosis) is often the first sign pet owners notice, but dental disease can begin in cats and dogs as early as one year of age.
+By age three, an estimated 80% of dogs and 70% of cats show signs of gum disease.
+Left untreated, this can progress to periodontal disease, where harmful bacteria not only damage the teeth and gums but also enter the bloodstream—potentially affecting major organs over time.

 Contact Us